RFilipovic/CarPartsPractice/README.md

 # CarPartsPractice
-Rest API for car parts with simple username-password auth, added functionality to set sales and prices Endpoints tested in postman
+Rest API for car parts with simple username-password auth, added functionality to set sales and prices.
+Endpoints tested in postman